 Model simulated precipitation data come from a 79-member ensemble of T42 ECHAM 4.5 GCM (Roeckner et al. 1996) simulations forced with observed SST for the period December 1950 to February 2003.
 We use seasonal averages of the three month period December through February (DJF), a period when ENSO is a significant source of predictability.
 We consider all land points between 55S and 70N, including regions whose dry season occurs in DJF and where forecasts are not usually made.
 While the results here use unprocessed model simulated precipitation, many of the calculations were repeated using Box-Cox transformed data.
-The Box-Cox transformation makes the data approximately Gaussian and depends on the parameter λ .
+The Box-Cox transformation makes the data approximately Gaussian and depends on the parameter $\lambda$ .
 Positive skewness is the usual non-Gaussian aspect of precipitation.
-The value of λ is found by maximizing the log likelihood function.
-Figure 1 shows the geographical distribution of the values of λ which is an indication of the deviation of the data from Gaussianity; we only allow a few values of λ , namely 0, 1/4, 1/3, 1/2 and 1.
+The value of $\lambda$ is found by maximizing the log likelihood function.
+Figure 1 shows the geographical distribution of the values of $\lambda$ which is an indication of the deviation of the data from Gaussianity; we only allow a few values of $\lambda$ , namely 0, 1/4, 1/3, 1/2 and 1.
 The log function and small values of the exponent tend to be selected in dry regions.
 This is consistent with Sardeshmukh et al. (2000) who found that monthly precipitation in Reanalysis and in a GCM was significantly non-Gaussian mainly in regions of mean tropospheric descent.
+The precipitation observations used to evaluate model skill and to calibrate model output come from the extended New et al. (2000) gridded dataset of monthly precipitation for the period 1950 to 1998, interpolated to the T42 model grid.

-$$x{BC} = \begin{cases} \lambda^{-1} (x^{\lambda} - 1), & \lambda \neq 0 \\ \log x, & \lambda = 0 \end{cases}$$ (1)
+$$x{BC} = \begin{cases} \lambda^{-1} \left( x^{\lambda} - 1 \right), & \lambda \neq 0 \\ \log x, & \lambda = 0 \end{cases}$$ (1)